chrisnjohnson/edk2/UnitTestFrameworkPkg/ReadMe.md

 Host based Unit Tests will automatically enable coverage data.

-For Windows, This is primarily leverage for pipeline builds, but this can be leveraged locally using the OpenCppCoverage windows tool to parse coverage data to cobertura xml format.
+For Windows, this is primarily leveraged for pipeline builds, but this can be leveraged locally using the OpenCppCoverage windows tool to parse coverage data to cobertura xml format.

 - Windows Prerequisite